ChrisRenfrow/zulipsis/README.md

 # Zulipsis

-A silly program that randomly changes your Zulip status at a defined interval.
+A program that randomly selects a new Zulip status from a pool of phrases at a defined interval.
 The selection of phrases is configurable and organized into three categories, "start", "pause", and "working", each with a corresponding configurable emoji name.
 When the program starts, one "start" phrase is selected and sent.
 Then, at the configured interval, a new "working" phrase is selected and sent.
 When the program is interrupted (Ctrl+C), one last phrase is selected from the "pause" category and sent.

-**Example:**
+**Example Output:**

 ``` txt
 [2023-10-19T19:32:30Z INFO  zulipsis] Sending working status: Sipping coffee...